probmods/probmods2/chapters/process-models.md

 ![Inferred number of particles](../assets/img/particles_2.svg)

 Suppose we fit this model to a real dataset and found the best estimate for number of particles is 7.
 That would not necessarily mean that humans in fact use particle filtering with approximately 7 particles to learn vocabulary.
 Rather, it means that human level of accuracy can be captured by such a model.
 It further suggests that humans are fairly resource-limited in our ability to do cross-situational learning, since accuracy with only 7 particles is not going to be very high.
 (One could quantify just how limited it is by seeing how accuracy is affected by number of particles in a realistic learning scenario.)

+## Approximate distribution representations

+Another possible representation of uncertainty is via the parameters of a family of distributions.
+For instance, the mean and covariance of a Gaussian is a flexible and popular (in statistics) way to approximate a complex distirbution.
+(Indeed, we have seen that a mean-field product of Gaussians can give quick and useful inference result from variational inference.)
+It is thus possible that all uncertainty is represented in the human mind as parameters of some family.
+A version of this idea can be seen in the *free energy* hypothesis.
+(See [The free-energy principle: a unified brain theory?](https://www.nature.com/articles/nrn2787), Friston (2010).)

 <!--